dalenewman/JunkDrawer/README.md

 JunkDrawer
 ==============
-JunkDrawer is a tool that imports excel or delimited files into a database.
-It is [open source](https://github.com/dalenewman/JunkDrawer) under GNU General Public License, version 3 (GPL-3.0).
+JunkDrawer imports an excel or delimited file into a database.
+It is [open source](https://github.com/dalenewman/JunkDrawer) under Apache 2.

 ### Introduction